 S Corporation FAQ: Frequently Asked Questions

-The list of questions below leads to pages that answer the most common questions we get from CPA firm clients and from readers who buy one of our do-it-yourself kits.
-If you have a question about forming, operating or ending an S corporation, the answer probably appears below.
+The list of questions below leads to pages that answer the most common questions we get from CPA firm clients and from website visitors.
+Therefore, if you have a question about forming, operating or ending an S corporation, the answer probably appears below.

 However, if you truly do search through the questions and answers below and find that you can't find an answer to your general question, you can send your question to firstname.lastname@example.org.
 If your question is clear and of general interest (and not already covered in a question below), we'll try to add it to the list:

 Note about Free Kit Downloads: People sometimes poke around this FAQ looking for information about the "secret code" you can use to get any of the S corporation kits for free.
 And you should still spend some time in the FAQ's articles if you're researching the S corporation option!
 But you don't need to do a wild goose chase for the discount code.
 Use the code stephenlnelsoncpa to get any S corporation kit for free...

 - What, exactly, is an S corporation?